-(Ma

-(Mark One) $\times$ $\cdot$ ANNUAL REPORT PURSUANT TO SECURITIES EXCHANGE ACT OF SECTION 13 OR 15(d) 1934 OF THE For the fiscal year ended December 31, 2010 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period i from to Commission File Number 001-15283 uity, Inc. Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
-1 038279 Employer ation No.) 450 North Brand Boulevard, Glendale, California (Address of principal executive offices) 3-2306 Code) Registrant's telephone number, including area code: (818) 240-6055 Securiti es registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange or n which registered Common Stock, \$.01 Par Value New York Stock Exchange Securiti es registered pursuant to Section 12(g) of the Act: No one Indicate Act.
-Yes ⊠ e by check mark if the registrant is a well-known seaso No $\square$ oned issuer, as defined in Rule 405 of of the Securities Indicate Act.
-Yes □ e by check mark if the registrant is not required to file No $\boxtimes$ e reports pursuant to Section 13 or S Section 15(d) of the Exchange Ac e by check mark whether the registrant (1) has filed alt of 1934 during the preceding 12 months (or for such seen subject to such filing requirements for the past 90 shorter period that the registrant w Interactive D e by check mark whether the registrant has submitted ata File required to be submitted and posted pursuan months (or for such shorter period that the registrant t to Rule 405 of Regulation S-T (§23 32.405 of this chapter) during the not be contain e by check mark if disclosure of delinquent filers pursuend, to the best of registrant's knowledge, in definitive is Form 10-K or any amendment to this Form 10-K. e proxy or information statements in reporting cor e by check mark whether the registrant is a large accelerance.
-See the definitions of "large accelerated filer," e Act.
-(Check one): Large acceler rated filer ☐ Accelerated filer ⊠ Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company □ Indicate e by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of the e Act).
-Yes □ No ⊠ State th 2010: \$392.4 ne aggregate market value of the voting and non-voting million. g common equity held by non-affilia tes of the registrant as of July 2, Indicate e the number of shares outstanding of each of the reg istrant's classes of common stock, as of the latest practicable date.
-Clas Class Outstanding as of February 25, 2011
+For the fiscal year ended December 31, 2010

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number 001-15283

+DineEquity, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware(State or other jurisdiction of incorporation or organization)

+95-3038279 (I.R.S.
+Employer Identification No.)

+450 North Brand Boulevard, Glendale, California 91203-2306 (Zip Code)

+(Address of principal executive offices)

+Registrant's telephone number, including area code: (818) 240-6055

+Securities registered pursuant to Section 12(b) of the Act:

+Name of each exchange on which Title of each class registered

+Common Stock, \$.01 Par Value New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗷 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗷

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗷 No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \square No \boxtimes

+State the aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant as of July 2, 2010: \$392.4 million.

+(Do not check if a smaller reporting company)

+Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.

+Class Common Stock, \$.01 par value Outstanding as of February 25, 2011